-Although striped cloth never entirely lost its connotations of danger and deviance, it acquired other associations, so that by the eighteenth century striped cloth entered the repertoire of ordinary European fashionable clothing.
+Although striped cloth never entirely lost its connotations of danger and deviance, it acquired other associations, so that by the eighteenth-century striped cloth entered the repertoire of ordinary European fashionable clothing.
 In particular, striped clothing acquired sporting or leisure connotations; Victorian paintings of seaside scenes frequently show women strolling in long summer dresses of black-and-white or blue-and-white striped fabric.
 As this association with the seaside suggests, stripes also called to mind nautical images.
 Woolen sweaters knitted with horizontal stripes of blue and white became standard gear for sailors, from Venetian gondoliers to crew members of private yachts.

 The associations of striped cloth with leisure and sporting pursuits also made sturdy striped canvas popular for the upholstery of outdoor furniture, the canopies of beach umbrellas and cabanas, and the like.
-In the early twentieth century, before the invention of air-conditioning, buildings in Western cities were festooned in summertime with brightly striped awnings to keep sunshine and rain from entering open windows.
+In the early twentieth century, before the invention of air-conditioning, buildings in Western cities were festooned in the summertime with brightly striped awnings to keep sunshine and rain from entering open windows.

 Striped Cloth in the Twenty-First Century

 Since World War II, striped cloth has occasionally been fashionable for women’s attire, and almost any year’s ready-to-wear collections will include some striped dresses, skirts, and shirts.
 Horizontally striped sweaters remain sportswear standards for both men and women.
-But the major uses of striped cloth today are so under-stated as to escape immediate notice; striped cloth is primarily used now for men’s suiting materials and for men’s dress shirts and ties.
-Partly in the hope that vertical stripes produce an illusion of a slimmer and taller body, many men wear dark suits with very thin stripes (pinstripes) or slightly fuzzy stripes of white or some other light color.
-Shirting materials, too, are frequently woven in white or light colors with dark pinstripes, or in stripes of even width (often of blue and white).
-In some years bright, multicolored stripes come into fashion; these are often made up into shirts with white collars and cuffs.
+But the major uses of striped cloth today are so under-stated as to escape immediate notice; the striped cloth is primarily used now for men’s suiting materials and for men’s dress shirts and ties.
+Partly in the hope that vertical stripes produce an illusion of a slimmer and taller body, many men wear dark suits with very thin stripes (pinstripes) or slightly fuzzy stripes of white or some other light colour.
+Shirting materials, too, are frequently woven in white or light colours with dark pinstripes, or in stripes of even width (often of blue and white).
+In some years bright, multicoloured stripes come into fashion; these are often made up into shirts with white collars and cuffs.
 And plain shirts are often worn with “regimental” striped ties (which, in America at least, seldom have or retain their specific symbolic associations).
 Sober business attire is the last bastion of a type of cloth that once had a far wider and more exciting range of meanings.

 So how do you wear your stripes, in defiance or in fashion?